‘The Mindful Kitchen’ - The Potential of New Skills to Innovate Kitchen Culture and Futureproof the Chef Career!

 When it comes to introducing mindfulness, in the increasingly busy world of technology and smartphones and ongoing sources of distraction, students find it hard to be mindful.
 The focus in the class is on them bringing awareness and attention to how they are in themselves and to what they are doing.
-Initially students react very awkwardly and jokingly to this but like learning any new skill, it soon becomes the norm of the module.
+Initially, students react very awkwardly and jokingly to this but like learning any new skill, it soon becomes the norm of the module.

 Students have responded very positively to the module with a greater awareness of themselves, the potential of the approach and the creation of their own ‘chef self-care plan’.
-They were made more aware of the need to care for themselves while working as well as being aware of how them can impact others and kitchen culture.
+They were made more aware of the need to care for themselves while working as well as being aware of how they can impact others and kitchen culture.
 Students commented on the chef self-care being common sense but also how it was not being used in the catering industry.
-The full impact and value on student learning and professional practice however will not be seen until they are in full-time employment in the industry in positions of responsibility.
+The full impact and value on student learning and professional practice, however, will not be seen until they are in full-time employment in the industry in positions of responsibility.

 So how can you implement this approach in your kitchen?

 The following key actions mainly include those identified by the students themselves in their chef-self-care plan.
-Perhaps chefs in industry could also include some of these in their day to day activities!
+Perhaps chefs in the industry could also include some of these in their day to day activities!